-I make things in the garden - cozy physical spaces, vegetables, and such.
+I make things in the yard - zip-lines, forts, vegetables, and such.

 I make things on the computer - but try to keep it out of my life otherwise.

 Writing: I write as a way to grow and process the things that are naturally occupying my mind.
-This is often in the form of journaling, but for things that I find particularly interesting, I will turn it into a poem.
 These writings will range from technical topics to gardening strategies, but they will all have some philosophical abstract which drives my writing about concrete things.
 I believe that thinking time is something we are loosing quickly in the battle for our attention driven by the internet.
 Personally, I have attempted to optimize my device use and have thought quite a bit about it here.
 The goal of this silliness is to create as much space as possible to ponder things.
 This means that when I go the bathroom, I do not have a device to pull out and spend my attention, but I get to think about things, like parenting, and how to write better css.

 Devices Strategy [1/1/2019]